Ananta580/npm-libraries/projects/ng-card/README.md

 1. Run `npm install ng-cards-ap` in your angular project which will add this package to your package.json file.
 2. Import `NgCardModule` in your Module that will be using this card component.
-3. You have successfully set it up.
+3. You have successfully setup the ng-card-ap.

 ## Example, Sample Usage (Basic card)